Semiconjugacies Between Relatively Hyperbolic Boundaries: Background

-\begin{defn} A Cannon-Thurston map is said to exist for the pair $X, Y$ of relatively hyperbolic metric spaces and a strictly type-preserving inclusion $i: Y \rightarrow X$ if a Cannon-Thurston map exists for the induced map $i_h\colon \GG(Y,\HH_Y)\to \GG(X,\HH_X)$ between the respective hyperbolic cones. \end{defn}
+\begin{defn} A Cannon-Thurston map is said to exist for the pair $X, Y$ of relatively hyperbolic metric spaces and a strictly type-preserving inclusion $i: Y \rightarrow X$ if a Cannon-Thurston map exists for the induced map $i_h\colon \GG(Y,\HH_Y)\to \GG(X,\HH_X)$. \end{defn}

 In \cite{mj-pal} Lemma \ref{ct-crit} was generalized to relatively hyperbolic metric spaces as follows.

 \begin{lemma} (\cite{mj-pal} Lemma 1.28) Let $Y, X$ be hyperbolic rel. $\YY , \XX$ respectively.
 Let $Y^h = \GG (Y, \YY ), \widehat Y = \EE (Y, \YY )$ and $X^h = \GG (X, \XX ), \widehat X = \EE (X, \XX )$.
 A Cannon-Thurston map for $i\colon Y \to X$ exists if and only if there exists a non-negative function $M(N)$ with $M(N)\rightarrow \infty$ as $N\rightarrow \infty$ such that the following holds: \\ Suppose $y_0\in Y$, and $\hat \lambda$ in $\widehat Y$ is an electric geodesic segment starting and ending outside horospheres.
 If $\lambda^b = \hat \lambda \setminus \bigcup_{K \in \YY} K$ lies outside $B_N (y_0) \subset Y$, then for any electric quasigeodesic $\hat \beta$ joining the end points of $\hat i (\hat \lambda)$ in $\widehat X$, $\beta ^b = \hat \beta \setminus \bigcup_{H \in \XX} H$ lies outside $B_{M(N)} (i(y_0)) \subset X$. \end{lemma}